Canadian village 'devastated' by wildfires a day after temperatures topped 121 degrees - Local News 8

 The Canadian village that set an all-time national heat record this week has been “devastated” by a fast-moving wildfire that engulfed the small town “within minutes” following an intense heat wave, officials said Thursday.

+Officials from Lytton say they are still searching for missing residents as most of the community burned to ground on Wednesday, just a day after it broke a record for the hottest temperature ever recorded in Canada.

+Lytton Mayor Jan Polderman told CNN affiliate CTV News Friday that within minutes on Wednesday, “there was fire everywhere,” leaving no time to knock on doors and tell people to evacuate.

-The fire destroyed “most homes and structures in the village” of Lytton and several residents are unaccounted for, British Columbia Public Safety Minister and Solicitor General Mike Farnworth said at a news conference.
+The fire destroyed “most homes and structures in the village” of Lytton and several residents are unaccounted for, British Columbia Public Safety Minister and Solicitor General Mike Farnworth said at a news conference Thursday evening.

 More than 1,000 people in and around Lytton were forced to evacuate Wednesday night within a moment’s notice as flames quickly moved in, BC Premier John Horgan said.